***WCR 2020 HAS BEEN POSTPONED UNTIL FURTHER NOTICE, DUE TO COVID-19. STAY TUNED FOR THE NEW DATES COMING SOON***

 ARIZONA ISN’T “WEST COAST”.
 WTF??? – EVERYONE is welcome at the event, but mainly, the West Coast Rendezvous is a gathering (aka “rendezvous”) of people from the west coast, and surrounding states.
 Including California, Oregon, Utah, Nevada and Arizona.
 We do get people in from as far away as Florida, Georgia, and the Carolinas, but we didn’t feel right calling it the “East Coast Rendezvous”.

 VENDOR SPOTS – Vendor spots are limited and on a first come, first serve basis.
 Vendors must bring everything they need.
 Tents, tables, chairs, displays, and their own lighting and power supply.
 Solar and battery powered lights are acceptable.
-You will be vending after dark, and will need lights.
+If you will be vending after dark, you will need lights.
 No electricity will be provided.
 If you need electricity, bring your own generator.
 Email Rob@BikerAtlas.com if you would like to set up a vendor booth.

 Don’t want to camp?
 The Saddle Sore Ranch is located between the cities of Kingman, AZ and Laughlin, NV which are only about 15 to 20 miles away.
 Both cities offer all of the services you may want.
 Including hotels, shopping, dining, WalMart and more… Laughlin is on the Colorado River, and also offers Las Vegas style casinos and gambling.